 After calling in some mates to help him rip up the old carpet, he laid down natural cork “tiles” from ReadyCork.
 In addition to looking beautiful, cork is a natural and renewable flooring option.
 “It feels great underfoot,” says Shaun, “and it provides a little bit of thermal and acoustic insulation as well.”

-To keep the renovation sustainable and budget-friendly, Shaun sourced as many materials and fittings second-hand as he could.
+To keep the project sustainable and budget-friendly, Shaun sourced as many materials and fittings second-hand as he could.
 He made his own kitchen benchtop from reclaimed wood purchased at a salvage timber yard and bought much of his furniture via Facebook Marketplace, including his dining chairs that he reupholstered himself.

 Transforming the space from the original dull colour palette into brighter and vibrant greens and white hues was both an aesthetic and sustainable design choice for Shaun, who knew lighter colours would be more likely to reflect heat.
 And while double-glazed windows were not in his budget, he doubled up on blinds instead, opting for bright white blockout blinds that sit inside the window sill to block the sun and timber venetians on the outside.